ayman/textr/README.md

 you have to pay them for more.
 If you like this plug-in (especially if this helps your business out)...send a donation to this nice non-profit (pay it forward yo).
 I'm not going to limit or cripple the plug-in.
-Just if you like it, send a donation. :simple_smile: Sorry to say, Google will continue to charge you beyond their free query limit.
+Just if you like it, send a donation. 🙂 Sorry to say, Google will continue to charge you beyond their free query limit.